What Is The Best Age Gap Between Dogs?

 Early training has to be done in a one-to-one situation until the youngest puppy is able to begin coping with distractions.

 You cannot train a six month old puppy with a two month old hanging onto his ears and biting his tail.
-You cannot train important behaviors like walking nicely on a leash, with two dogs at once.
+You cannot train important behaviors like walking nicely on a lead, with two dogs at once.

 If you have a great deal of spare time and are happy to spend much of it on separate dog training sessions, then this may not be an issue for you.
-But in some families, it can mean that neither dog gets properly trained.

-What is the best age gap between dogs?
+So what is the right age gap between dogs?

 Watching an adult dog gently play with and become fond of, a new puppy is a real pleasure.
 And one that is worth waiting for.